Friskky1/jet-docs/docs/faq.md

 Experiment with these values as you wish, lowering `SkillFatiguePerPoint`, increasing `SkillMinEffectiveness` and `SkillPointsBeforeFatigue` will all contribute to preventing fatigue from setting in, as well as increasing the amount of skill points you receive.

 ## 16. How do I skip a quest?
-A tutorial can be found in the [character edits section.](../character/character_edits/)
+A video tutorial can be found in the [character edits section.](../character/character_edits/)

 In your `[server]/user/profiles/[AID]/character.json`, you will find several mentions of `“qid”`.
 This stands for quest ID.